UniversalDependencies/UD_Coptic-Scriptorium/README.md

 # Acknowledgments

 The underlying POS tagged material was produced as part of the projects Coptic Scriptorium, KOMeT and KELLIA, funded by the NEH in the USA and BMBF and DFG in Germany (see http://copticscriptorium.org/ for more details).
-Treebank annotation was done by Liz Davidson and Amir Zeldes.
+Treebank annotation was done by Mitchell Abrams, Liz Davidson and Amir Zeldes.

 # Data Splits